Triple-Digit Heat Index Expected in DC Area

-It's going to get sweltering hot and muggy in the Washington, D.C., area on Thursday and Friday, then the remnants of Hurricane Laura are expected to bring some downpours in during the weekend.
+It's going to be hot and muggy in the Washington, D.C., area on Thursday and Friday, and then the remnants of Hurricane Laura are expected to bring some downpours over the weekend.

 Temperatures will reach the mid-90s on Thursday as the sun beats down in the D.C. area.
 When you factor in the humidity, a heat index above 100° is expected.